Town History & Map

-The Visitor's Center is open during the summer Monday through Friday from 9am to 5pm, on Saturday from 9am to 3pm, and on Sunday from Noon to 3pm.
+The Visitor's Center is open during the summer Monday through Friday from 10 am to 4 pm and on Sunday from Noon to 3pm.
 Winter hours are 10am to 2pm Monday, Tuesday, Thursday, Friday and Saturday, with closure on Wednesdays and Sundays.

 There's no doubt that Hackensack has much to offer families on vacation - a place to build memories and to return to life's basics.
 Enjoy the wonders of nature.
 Bring the whole family.
 Go fishing, boating, play board games, swim or just lay in the sun.
 There's always plenty to do in Hackensack!